AyhamAsfoor/Anti_Virus_V1.4/README.md

 Once the repository is cloned, navigate into the project directory:
 ```
-cd <project_directory>
+cd <repalce_your_project_directory>
 ```
+> [!NOTE].
-Follow the instructions in the How to Use section of the README to install dependencies and execute the antivirus software.
+> Follow the instructions in the How to Use section of the README to install dependencies and execute the antivirus software.
-Now you have successfully cloned the repository and can start using the antivirus software on your local machine.
+> Now you have successfully cloned the repository and can start using the antivirus software on your local machine.
 Happy scanning!
 ## License
 This project is distributed under Apache 2.0.
 Feel free to use and modify it according to your needs.